The Comedy Conundrum: The Art and Agony of Translating Humour

 Translating Humour Using Transcreation

-Transcreation makes it possible to tweak jokes for the target language so that they are still funny and still make sense within the context of the material.
-A good translator will use their knowledge of local culture as much as their knowledge of a language to ensure that the content works, is funny and, crucially, does not offend.
+Transcreation makes it possible to tweak jokes for the target language so that they are still funny and make sense within the context of the material.
+A good translator will use their knowledge of local culture as much as their knowledge of a language to ensure that the content works, is funny, and, crucially, does not offend.
 The key is for the translator to be creative and flexible enough to create a local language version of the joke, which may mean changing cultural references, as well as sentence structure and word choice.

 Writing Humorous Content For Translation